 Butsch Kovacic M, Biagini Myers JM, Patterson TL, Lindsey M, Ericksen MB, He H, Gupta J, Sivaprasad U, Gibson AM, Tsoras AM, Chen W, Musaad S, Baye TM, Khurana Hershey GK.
 Identification of KIF3A as a Novel Candidate Gene for Childhood Asthma Using RNA Expression and Population Allelic Frequencies Differences.
 PLoS One.
 2011;6(8):e23714.

 Myers KC, Bleesing JJ, Davies SM, Zhang X, Martin LJ, Mueller R, Harris RE, Filipovich AH, Butsch Kovacic M, Wells SI, Mehta PA.
 Impaired Immune Function in Children with Fanconi Anemia.
-British Journal of Hematology.
+Br J Haematol.
 2011 Jul;154(2):234-40.

 Cortina S, Drotar D, Ericksen M, Lindsey M, Patterson TL, Biagini Myers JM, Butsch Kovacic M, Khurana Hershey GK.
 Genetic Biomarkers of Health-Related Quality of Life in Pediatric Asthma.
-Journal of Pediatrics.
-2011 Jul;159(1):21-26.e1.
+J Pediatr.
+2011 Jul;159(1):21-26.

-Baye TM, Butsch Kovacic M, Biagini Myers JM, Martin LJ, Lindsey M, Patterson TL, He H, Ericksen MB, Gupta J, Tsoras AM, Lindsley A, Rothenburg M, Wills-Karp M, Eissa T, Borrish L, Khurana Hershey GK.
-A comprehensive association of common genetic variation in candidate genes reveals IL-4 variants as genetic biomarkers of asthma in Caucasian and African American children.
+Baye TM, Butsch Kovacic M, Biagini Myers JM, Martin LJ, Lindsey M, Patterson TL, He H, Ericksen MB, Gupta J, Tsoras AM, Lindsley A, Rothenberg ME, Wills-Karp M, Eissa NT, Borish L, Khurana Hershey GK.
+Differences in candidate gene association between European ancestry and African American asthmatic children.
 PLoS One.
 2011 Feb 28;6(2):e16522.

 Reszka, KJ, Sallans L, Brown K, McGraw DW, Butsch Kovacic M, Britigan BE.
 Airway peroxidases catalyze nitration of the β2-agonist salbutamol and decrease its pharmacological activity.
-Journal of Pharmacology and Experimental Therapeutics.
-2011;336:1–10.
+J Pharmacol Exp Ther.
+2011 Feb;336(2):440-9.